avinashbabudonthu/core-java-practice/README.md

 * Reactive Programming in Java 8 With RxJava
 * Reactive Programming in Java 12 with RxJava 2
 * Programming with Dates and Times in Java 8

+## Udemy
+* What's New in Java 9 - Modules and More!

 ## Others
 * [Java Docs](http://docs.oracle.com/javase/tutorial/index.html)